thiyangt/statisticalConsultancyUSJ/content/about/_index.md

 #### How to apply

- - Please carefully read and review the terms and conditions before using the Service.
+ - Please carefully read and review the terms and conditions before using the service.

- - Fill in an application and send to ttalagala@sjp.ac.lk
+ - Fill in an application and send it to ttalagala@sjp.ac.lk

 > [Click here to download the application.](/application/application.pdf)